 By the time Efran ran out to the courtyard a moment later, Main had resumed the normal rhythm of a workday.
-He peered down the street clear to the wall gates, seeing nothing-except Mathurin hopping off the sidewalk board to Rondi's clasped hands.
-Seeing Efran fix on him, Mathurin raised his hands in innocence.
+He peered down the street clear to the wall gates, noting nothing unusual-except Mathurin hopping off the sidewalk board to Rondi's clasped hands.
+Seeing the Captain fix on him, Mathurin raised his hands in innocence.
 Efran turned away, muttering, "Well, it's for a good cause."